-In most cases, pho is not keto approved because the noodles contain too many carbs.
-But don’t get discouraged quite yet because keto dieters can choose low carb noodles substitutes and a sugar free broth that removes nearly all the carbs!
+In most cases, pho is not keto approved because the noodles contain too many carbs.1 However, keto dieters can enjoy pho by opting for low-carb noodle substitutes and a sugar-free broth, which significantly reduces the carb content.

 So without further ado, let’s take a look at how many carbs are found in most pho noodles, broth, and other ingredients to see everything that must be removed.